Managing loans in QuickBooks Online involves accurately recording payments to reflect both principal and interest components.

 Find your loan in the list of accounts and click View register to the right.

-Click Add journal entry and add an entry for your interest:
+Click Add journal entry and add the following details for the interest payment:

-Click Add journal entry again and add an entry for your loan payment:
+Click Add journal entry again and add the following details for the principal payment:

 In this method, you’re telling QuickBooks that your loan was increased by an interest expense and decreased by a check payment.